-- 12. Once the motor has been started, allow it to warm-up for several minutes before getting underway. - 13.
-Check steering operation by turning the steering wheel full port and starboard while observing the outboard or outdrive movement.
+- Before starting the engine, ensure your boat is in deep enough water to lower the outboard engine.
+Tilt the engine down to its normal running trim position by activating the trim switch on the throttle lever's handle. - 5.
+With the throttle lever in NEUTRAL, push in the "Throttle Only Button" to permit throttle travel in NEUTRAL without engaging the transmission.
+Next, move the throttle lever forward to the full open position, then pull it back to the 1⁄4 open position and leave it there. - Turn the ignition key clockwise to start the engine, releasing the key when the engine starts.
+If you are starting a cold engine, you can enrich the starting mixture by activating the choke.
+To do this on outboard engines press in on the ignition key while cranking the starter. - DO NOT continuously operate the starter for more than 15 seconds at a time.
+Allow at least one minute for cooling between starting attempts. - 8.
+Once the engine has been started, allow it to warm-up for several minutes before getting underway. - 9.
+Check steering operation by turning the steering wheel full port and starboard while observing the outboard movement.
 In addition, regularly check to be sure the original SELF-LOCKING nuts are in place on the "steering link rod" between the steering cable and the engine.
 These nuts must never be replaced by common or non-self-locking nuts which can vibrate off.
-Have your dealer check your steering system thoroughly at least once a year for proper lubrication, any unusual backlash, and any unusual component wear. - 14.
+Have your dealer check your steering system thoroughly at least once a year for proper lubrication, any unusual backlash, and any unusual component wear.

 While the boat is still securely moored to the dock, advance the shift control to forward, to reverse, and into neutral to check shifting operation.